<?xml version="1.0" encoding="utf-8"?>

 </item>

-<item rdf:about="http://astah-users.change-vision.com/en/modules/weblog/details.php?blog_id=63">
+<item rdf:about="https://astah-users.change-vision.com/en/modules/weblog/details.php?blog_id=63">

 <title>Phronetic Leadership -- Father of Scrum explores a new type of Leadership</title>